Meet Kylie + Patrick

 Seasoned Italophile, journalist, cook and hopeless romantic, Kylie Flavell was a Japanese translator in Japan at 18, became a magazine editor at 22 and added fashion director and magazine publisher to her expertise at 24.
 She left the office at midnight every night and spent weekends working on opening a Mediterranean restaurant in Melbourne and freelancing for architecture, fashion, travel, business and food publications.
 But with a weakness for neo-realist Italian cinema and the belief that life really can look like it does in films, she abandoned her highly paid job and an incredible boyfriend to run away to Italy.
 She now lives in Rome, is fluent in Italian and spends her days cooking, eating, writing and trying to convince others to quit their job and live their dream.

-Having grown up living onboard a yacht in a family of greedy eaters, she learnt how to cook in a galley and can roll pastry and chop garlic in confined spaces and high seas.
+Having grown up living onboard a yacht in a family of greedy eaters, she learned how to cook in a galley and can roll pastry and chop garlic in confined spaces and high seas.
 Kylie is co-director and founder of Stessa Onda Productions.
 She is currently writing a recipe book with her nutritionist sister Shannon called THE DOLCE VITA DIET and a narrative non-fiction memoir about abandoning a seemingly perfect life, following her dreams, falling in love and proving pragmatists wrong…

 From the world’s most powerful investment bank to the world’s most respected restaurant Patrick Drake’s journey has been anything but conventional.